Can You Keep a Robin as a Pet?

 Despite my passion for unusual pets, my first and foremost concern has always been, and will always be, the welfare of all animals, wild or captive.
 This is why I understand that some animals simply can never be brought into our homes.
-Tigers, as we’ve already discussed here at The Nature Nook, are a (hopefully) obvious example.
+Tigers and other big cats, as we’ve already discussed here at The Nature Nook, are a (hopefully) obvious example.
 But robins fall under this category as well, albeit for different reasons.

 Some birds, it is true, can thrive in captivity, but this is certainly not the case for all species.
 The provision of warmth, safety, and readily available and nutritionally balanced food means that many birds can, if properly cared for, anticipate a longer lifespan in captivity than in the wild.
 However, a captive robin may have its lifespan slashed from a possible 19 years to just 13 months in captivity.